Updated February 12, 2020

-I have, too.
+I have too.

-But, writing something a lot of people will like is not the hardest part of being a writer.
+But creating a piece of written content that a lot of people will like is not the hardest part of being a writer.
 The hardest part is overcoming the doubt in my head.

 Next stop—Quit City.

-Now, I’ll tell you what I do—and it works.
+Here’s what I do—and it works.

 First, I pray about it.
 I ask God to give me confirmation that I’m heading in the right direction (peace), and an uneasy feeling if I’m not.

 This doesn’t mean everything will always go according to plan, nor will the fear of failure instantly fade.
 But it does give me confidence that I can trust the feelings that prompt me to continue moving forward and that if I am wrong, God will work in a way only He can to correct my course.

 Then, I talk it over with people I trust.
 If these people agree that my reasoning is accurate or that I’m making the wise choice, then I can relax a little.